cjacker/wch-openocd-2023/README.md

-# Source codes of latest WCH OpenOCD
+# Source codes of official WCH OpenOCD (2023 version)

-This repo is the latest source (2024 version) of WCH OpenOCD.
+This repo is the source of official WCH OpenOCD (2023 version).

-- work with all known WCH-LinkE debuggers, include WCH-LinkE r0 1v2 / r0 1v3.
-- support program / debug all WCH ch32v/x/l series MCUs.
+For latest source of official WCH OpenOCD, please go to https://github.com/cjacker/wch-openocd

 ## Installation